johnwilldonicely/LDAS/docs/manual_WSL_1.md

 --------------------------------------------------------------------------------
 # Installing and configuring the Windows Subsystem for Linux (WSL)
-This manual explains how to set up the Windows Subsytem for Linux (WSL), which will enable you to run a Linux operating system on your Windows PC.
+This manual explains how to install and configure the Windows Subsytem for Linux (WSL), which will enable you to run a Linux operating system on your Windows PC.

 NOTE that this does **not** include installation of LDAS.
 Once the steps below are completed, you will need to return to the LDAS installation guide and continue with **[Installation on Linux](https://github.com/feathercode/LDAS/blob/master/README.md#installation-on-linux)**.

 ## 1. Install WSL and a Linux distribution
-* The official full documentation is **[here](https://docs.microsoft.com/en-us/windows/wsl/install-win10)**.
+* Detailed instructions for this step can be found **[here](https://docs.microsoft.com/en-us/windows/wsl/install-win10)**.
 If the  link is broken, there is a copy **[here](https://github.com/feathercode/LDAS/blob/master/docs/manual_WSL_2.md)**.

 	* Read the instructions carefully - **don't forget to reboot** when required
 	* If you opt for WSL-2, you will need to **enable virtualization** in your computer BIOS